Jacques Chirac: The "Bulldozer": 1962–1971

 In April 1962, Chirac was appointed head of the personal staff of Prime Minister Georges Pompidou.
 This appointment launched Chirac's political career.
 Pompidou considered Chirac his protégé, and referred to him as "my bulldozer" for his skill at getting things done.
 The nickname Le Bulldozer caught on in French political circles, where it also referred to his abrasive manner.
 As late as the 1988 presidential election, Chirac maintained this reputation.

 At Pompidou's suggestion, Chirac ran as a Gaullist for a seat in the National Assembly in 1967.
 He was elected deputy for his home Corrèze département, a stronghold of the left.
 This surprising victory in the context of a Gaullist ebb permitted him to enter the government as Minister of Social Affairs.
 Although Chirac was well-situated in de Gaulle's entourage, being related by marriage to the general's sole companion at the time of the Appeal of 18 June 1940, he was more of a "Pompidolian" than a "Gaullist".
 When student and worker unrest rocked France in May 1968, Chirac played a central role in negotiating a truce.
-Then, as state secretary of economy (1968–1971), he worked closely with Valéry Giscard d'Estaing, who headed the ministry of economy and finance.
+Subsequently, as state secretary of economy (1968–1971), he worked closely with Valéry Giscard d'Estaing, who headed the ministry of economy and finance.